JordanShurmer/vue-solid-plugin/README.md

 **Features**

 * a [renderless component](https://adamwathan.me/renderless-components-in-vuejs/) for making logging in easy called `<SolidLogin>`
-* pre-load user data and data with known subjects in a component using a new `solid` attribute when defining your component
+* pre-load user data (and other data with known subjects) new `solid` attribute when defining your component
 * **loggedIn** lifecycle hook, to run code after the user logs in
 * access to the [solid-auth-client] at `this.$solid.auth`
 * access to the [query-ldflex] api at `this.$solid.data`